Why I Use Terragrunt Over Terraform/OpenTofu in 2025

 Here’s another tedious scenario: when adding a new module or changing the dependencies, you need to rewrite your custom orchestration scripts manually.

-I think CI/CD is excellent for deployment automation, but it’s the wrong approach for solving the architectural flaws of Terraform.
+I think CI/CD is excellent for deployment automation, but it’s the wrong approach for solving the architectural flaws of OpenTofu/Terraform.

 We’re simply adding another layer of complexity on top of the already existing problems.